 (No matter how old I am, I am still fascinated by the sound and looks of a fire truck and participating in a fire drill is the next best thing.
 Picture – Malaysian Fire Trucks – source: www.iveco-magirus.de )

 We had a fire drill yesterday – it was a yearly event at the building where I am working.
-The fire drill went smoothly and like a clock work.
+The fire drill went smoothly and like clockwork.

-The fire bell rang, we walked down the staircase calmly to the designated area (first timers were excited despite walking 8 floors down), the fire truck & fire bikes arrived within reasonable time (although we calculated that a pizza delivery bike would reach much earlier to the manoeuvrability of the “kapcai” bike & “nothing to fear” rider) and acted the fire fighting drills (actually simulated assisting someone who had fainted due to “smoke”).
+The fire bell rang, we walked down the staircase calmly to the designated area (first-timers were excited despite walking 8 floors down), the fire truck & fire bikes arrived within a reasonable time (although we calculated that a pizza delivery bike would reach much earlier to the manoeuvrability of the “kapcai” bike & “nothing to fear” riders) and acted the fire fighting drills (actually simulated assisting someone who had fainted due to “smoke”).
 The fire drill was a success.